launchdarkly/dotnet-jsonstream/CONTRIBUTING.md

 ### Prerequisites

 This project has multiple target frameworks as described in [`README.md`](./README.md).
-The .NET Framework target can be built only in a Windows environment; the others can be built either with or without a Windows environment.
-Download and install the latest .NET SDK tools first.
+Not all .NET SDK versions are capable of building all target frameworks, so it is preferable to use the latest .NET SDK.

 The project has no external package dependencies.